tkarnani/cse15l-lab-reports/Lab3.md

 **The bug**

-This is the inital buggy code provided.
+This is the inital buggy code provided:

 ```
 static int[] reversed(int[] arr) {